tina-trenkner/pink-drum-explosion/README.md

 Add an event listern for an onclick, so that mouse users (and maybe mobile users?) can play the sounds

 Add breakpoints so that the buttons move to a 2x4 formation on vertical mobile devices

+## Ideas for using this as a template for future interactives

+Political speech generator: Make the audio clips clips from political speeches, add those clips to a timeline, make your own iconic political speech.